The Weston Collective Youth Programs

 • Schedule: Community Darkroom hours of operation are by appointment; families are asked to call to inquire about times and days.

-A quote associated with the program is from Edward Weston: “Through this photographic eye you will be able to look out on a new light-world, a world for the most part uncharted and unexplored, a world that lies waiting to be discovered and revealed.”
+The Weston Collective shares the quote, “Through this photographic eye you will be able to look out on a new light-world, a world for the most part uncharted and unexplored, a world that lies waiting to be discovered and revealed,” by Edward Weston.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.